Christmas Cocktail Ideas

 Adding sugar or salt to the rim of the glasses is always guaranteed to impress your guests.
 You could even try colouring the sugar or dipping the top of the glass in chocolate.
 Twists of peel are pretty in cocktails, such as limes, lemons and oranges and you don’t need anything fancy, just a vegetable peeler.

 Herbs and flowers are great to use as they are so pretty.
 Just make sure they are clean.
 You could even try freezing petals in ice cubes.
 Flowers which are safe and edible are pansies, marigolds, violets, hibiscus and snap dragons.
 There are so many herbs and peppercorns you can use too in savoury drinks such as

 Fruits and vegetables for your cocktails are popular with so many drinks.
 A long Bloody Mary with a stick of celery is a perfect combination.
 Try adding in some chillies for an extra kick!

-And of course let’s not forget the Aperol Spritz.
-This is becoming a popular refreshing drink, originating in Italy as just an appertivo, it is now becoming increasingly asked for in all bars at any time of night
+And of course, as I love all things Italian! let’s not forget the Aperol Spritz.
+This is becoming a popular refreshing drink, originating in Italy as just an appertivo, it is now becoming increasingly asked for in all bars at any time of night.